 Academic credit is the basis for your study abroad experience.
-After all, it is a study abroad, right?
+After all, it is study abroad, right?
 To ensure that your participation in your chosen study abroad program provides you with maximum academic success, you should work closely (and early on) with your academic advisor.

-Credit is awarded for successful completion of your coursework while abroad.
-To receive credit you will need an official transcript from an accredited institution displaying coursework, letter grades, and credit amounts.
+Academic Credit is awarded for successful completion of your coursework while abroad.
+To receive credit you will need an official transcript from an accredited institution displaying courses, letter grades, and credit amounts.

 UWM CIE Study Abroad Office